Key Takeaways

 Nationwide3.77$117105

 For our Missouri general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent a large share of Missouri's small business market, while weighting results to ensure broader industry and location representation across St. Louis County, Jackson County, St. Charles County and smaller markets throughout the state.
+Our analysis focuses on one-to-four-person businesses, which represent a large share of Missouri's small business market, while weighting results to ensure broader industry and location representation across St. Louis County, Jackson County, St. Charles County and smaller markets throughout the state.

 95%